 The research page on Balance of Nature’s site links to three “studies”.
-I put studies in quotes because none of them are published in medical journals so this is a misnomer.
+We put studies in quotes because none of them are published in medical journals so this is a misnomer.

 The first “study” is a four page word document published by a Russian doctor claiming that the product inhibits cancer in rats.

-The second “study” is another four page word document published by two guys at a Russian medical academy.
+The second “study” is another four page word document published by two people at a Russian medical academy.
 They claim that Balance of Nature supplements can increase lactation in rats.

-None of these “studies” even try comparing the product to whole produce consumption, but regardless they shouldn’t receive any serious consideration as they’re word documents with questionable claims and not research published in a medical journal.
+None of these “studies” even try comparing the product to eating whole fruits and vegetables, but regardless they shouldn’t receive any serious consideration as they’re word documents with questionable claims and not research published in a medical journal.

 The two most popular Balance of Nature products are Fruits and Veggies.
-They contain powdered blends of fruits and vegetables respectively.
+As one would expect, they contain powdered blends of fruits and vegetables.
 It’s good that there are no harmful additives or added sugars.

 There is some evidence in previous clinical research that fruit and vegetable powder blends can improve health outcomes, but the question is whether the Balance of Nature products are underdosed.
-The Balance of Nature Veggies product, for example, contains 2.009g of veggie powder per serving.
+The Balance of Nature Veggies product, for example, contains 2.009 grams (g) of veggie powder per serving.